10 Dog Breeds for the Elderly

-Dogs are beneficial pets for seniors.
+Dogs can be very beneficial pets for seniors.
 They help older adults stay mentally and physically active while providing comfort and companionship.
-But not all dogs meet seniors’ unique needs.
-The ideal dog breed for senior citizens is one that is easy to care for, has a friendly disposition, and isn’t too big.
-When choosing a dog, you’ll also want to take into account your personality and activity level.
+But not all dogs meet seniors' unique needs.
+The ideal dog breed for senior citizens is one that is easy to care for, has a friendly disposition, and isn't too big.
+When choosing a dog, you'll also want to take into account your personality and activity level.
 Here are ten dog breeds that meet the bill.

 1. Boston Terrier

-Boston terriers are easy to care for–but it’s their amusing expressions and antics that will warm your heart.
+Boston terriers are easy to care for--but it's their amusing expressions and antics that will warm your heart.
 These dogs have short fur and require very little grooming.
-They’re relatively small, weighing less than 25 pounds.
+They're relatively small, weighing less than 25 pounds.
 Boston terriers bark very little if at all, making them a good choice for seniors who live close to others.
 They are also friendly to other people and animals, including grandchildren.
 One caveat is that housebreaking a Boston terrier puppy can be more difficult than other breeds.
 Fortunately, an indoor dog potty such as Bark Potty can make the potty training process less difficult for both owner and dog.

 2. Cavalier King Charles Spaniel

 Cavalier King Charles spaniels are good dogs for the elderly who want companionship.
-These dogs want to be where you are as much as possible–including your lap!
-Luckily, they’re small enough to make lap cuddles comfortable, weighing between 13 and 18 pounds.
+These dogs want to be where you are as much as possible--including your lap!
+Luckily, they're small enough to make lap cuddles comfortable, weighing between 13 and 18 pounds.
 King Charles spaniels love to take walks, so this breed is best for active seniors.
-Their long fur doesn’t need to be trimmed, but you will need to brush it regularly.
+Their long fur doesn't need to be trimmed, but you will need to brush it regularly.

 3. Pembroke Welsh Corgi

 Seniors who are looking for an active dog should consider the Pembroke Welsh Corgi.
 They are considered herding dogs by the American Kennel Club, and they are happiest when they are exercised often.
 Corgis are immediately recognizable by their short legs.
 This breed is known for its intelligence and friendliness.
-Corgis are a good choice for older adults because they are generally healthy dogs, their coats require little grooming, and they are kind and affectionate.
+Corgis are a good choice for older adults because they are generally healthy dogs; their coats require little grooming, and they are kind and affectionate.

 4. Xoloitzcuintli (Mexican Hairless)